Chimmiii/Classroom-Wars-Sino-ang-Pinakapabibo-/README.md

 ## Installation
 1. Download the game file (`ClassroomWars.py`).
 2. Ensure Python is installed on your computer.
-3. Open a terminal or command prompt, navigate to the file location, and type:
+3. Open a terminal or command prompt, navigate to the file location and type:
    ```bash
    python ClassroomWars.py
     ```